-One approach to increase speed and effectiveness is to transform participants into subject matter experts and their own facilitators as part of the learning process and instructional design approach.
-This learner-led instructional design approach forces participants to get involved in the creation of the not only the materials, but the learning outcomes.
+One approach to increase speed and effectiveness is to transform participants into subject matter experts and their own facilitators as part of the learning process.
+This learner-led instructional design approach forces participants to get involved in the creation of the not only the materials, but also the learning outcomes.
 It also lifts the effectiveness of learning and can be quickly adapted to different audiences with less preparation by subject matter experts, instructional designers and facilitators.

 A Simple Instructional Design Example

 Here’s one simple example of how this learner-led approach can be applied.
 Instead of having a subject matter expert present material to participants (as their eyes glaze over), have the participants create a list of questions to try to stump the expert during a question and answer session.

 This learner-led instructional design approach means less preparation time for your subject matter experts, fewer “death by PowerPoint” experiences. and more experiential learning time for your participants.
 The idea is to engage your participants to create and learn with each other.
 It is just one approach to faster, cheaper and better learning outcomes.

 The Bottom Line